 The health and safety of our students remain our number one priority, and Carleton University is looking forward to welcoming our international community on to our campus when it is safe to do so.
 Carleton University’s COVID-19 Readiness Plan has been approved, and we are prepared to welcome and support our international students.

 Students planning to travel to Canada should review the information below to ensure they are in compliance with the current travel measures.
 We strongly recommend that students review both before and after arrival information to ensure they are aware of their responsibilities as they plan ahead for their travel to Canada.

-Upon booking of travel to Canada, all international students, independent of vaccine status, must complete the following form to seek additional support and guidance with their quarantine planning process.
+Upon booking of travel to Canada, all international students, independent of vaccine status, must complete the following form to seek additional support and guidance with their travel planning process.
 For a step-by-step overview of the complete travel and quarantine process, students can review the Travel and Quarantine Checklist.
 Fully vaccinated students can use the Fully Vaccinated Travel Checklist.

 The decision to travel is a personal one, and the final decision regarding entry to Canada will be made by the Canada Border Services Agency (CBSA) at a Port of Entry.
-If an individual is admitted to Canada, they must:
+If an individual is admitted to Canada and required to quarantine, they must:

 - go directly to their place of quarantine, without stopping anywhere

 - not leave their place of quarantine unless it’s to seek medical assistance

 - not have guests even if they are outside and stay 2 metres apart

 - only use private outdoor spaces if they have one at their place of quarantine

 - minimize contact with anyone who didn’t travel together